Luxury shopping in the Golden Triangle

 At 22 Avenue Montaigne, the international icon of luxury fashion offers a staggering range of top-notch leather goods, prêt-à-porter, fragrances and jewellery, as well as exceptional personalised service.

 You can go home with a completely customised bag, suitcase or shoes, choosing the shape, materials and colours you want.
-It doesn’t get much more luxurious than that !
+This is the epitome of luxury!

 At number 49